bagreen/NetworkSecurityTools/README.md

 This repository contains a selection of tools I've made that have been fairly helpful (at least to me).

+## CaptureWiFiHandshake

+Use aircrack-ng to capture WiFi handshake

+### TODO

+Need to figure out output from commands

 ## ChangeMAC

 Changes your MAC address on the specified interface

+## Decoder

+Works through an input and tries to decode it

+### TODO

+Add more decodings

+## Keylogger

+Captures the keystrokes of the target computer

 ## NetworkScanner